scaleapi/scaleapi-python-client/README.rst

         review_status = TaskReviewStatus.Accepted
     )

+    # Iterating through the generator
     for task in tasks:
         # Download task or do something!
         print(task.task_id)

-    # Alternative for accessing as a Task list
+    # For retrieving results as a Task list
     task_list = list(tasks)
     print(f"{len(task_list))} tasks retrieved")

 Cancel Task
 ^^^^^^^^^^^

-Cancel a task given its id if work has not started on the task (task status is `Queued` in the UI).
+Cancel a task given its id if work has not started on the task (task status is ``Queued`` in the UI).
 Check out `Scale's API documentation`__ for more information.

 __ https://docs.scale.com/reference#cancel-task